Alipsa/matrix/readme.md

 def table = Matrix.create(new File('/some/path/foo.csv'), ';')
 ```

-Data can be reference using []
+Data can be referenced using square bracket notation []
-notation e.g. to get the content of the 3:rd row and 2:nd column you do table[3,2].
-If you pass only one argument,
+e.g. to get the content of the 3:rd row and 2:nd column you do table[3,2] or table[3, 'price'].
-you get the column e.g. List<?> priceColumn = table["price"]
+If you pass only one argument, you get the column e.g. List<?> priceColumn = table['price']

 ### General inspection